 This BLOG chronicles some of my thoughts and experiences in the rural wilderness of Tennessee.
 I have come to love my new life.
 It has not been easy.
 Just as I launched into building my ideal community the real estate market cratered followed a year later by the whole economy.
 But ironically, the deeper the recession, the more people were interested in what we are doing.
 They are the cream of America.
 Strong willed, independent, accomplished freedom lovers.
 Yet they are not hippies, hermits or vigilantes.
 They just want to live a vibrant life with others who care and can enrich their lives with diverse perspectives and talents.

 My friendships are deeper.
 I am healthier and stronger.
 My family is closer and wiser.
 We work hard.
-We are self-sufficient for water, food and energy.
+We strive for self-sufficiency in water, food and energy.
 We experiment a lot and constantly discover how little we know.
 And we have fun.